 DNA Methylation Mapping

 Bisulfite treated DNA sequence reads (139,728,554 total reads; 36bp) are available in the NCBI Short Read Archive under the accession number SRX32737.
 A total of 120,734,949 reads (86%) mapped to the C. gigas genome.
 Fifty-six percent of the 164,873,219 cytosines in the C. gigas genome, had at minimum of 1x coverage.
 Of the 9,978,551 CpG dinucleotides in the genome, 2.6 million (26%) had ≥ 5x coverage.
 The distribution of methylation ratios found at CpG dinucleotides ranged between 0.0 - 1.0, but a majority of the loci were either heavily methylated or unmethylated.
 Specifically, 55% (1,453,752) were methylated (i.e. ≥ 0.50) and another 28% were unmethylated (i.e. = 0.0) (Figure 1).
-Genome feature track files (i.e. GFF) representing 1) all CpG dinucleotides and 2) methylated CpG dinucleotides (>50%) for this dataset were developed and are available (Gavery & Roberts 2013
+Genome feature track files (i.e. GFF) representing 1) all CpG dinucleotides and 2) methylated CpG dinucleotides (>50%) for this dataset were developed and are available (Gavery & Roberts 2013).

 Methylation Landscape of Genomic Features

 Methylated CpG dinucleotides, defined as having a methylation ratio of 0.5 or greater, were located predominantly in intragenic regions (exons and introns), but were also present in putative promoters (defined as 1 kb upstream of TSS), transposable elements and unannotated intergenic regions.
 The distribution of methylated CpGs across various genomic regions is significantly different than what would be expected if the methylation were distributed randomly throughout the CpG dinucleotides in the genome (X2 = 513,194.1, df = 4, p <0.0001).
 Specifically, DNA methylation appears to be overrepresented in intragenic regions (64% of methylated CpG in combined exons and introns) when compared to the proportion of all CpG in the genome (38%) (Figure 2).
 When methylation was examined on a per gene basis a strong positive correlation (R2 : 0.86) was observed between exonic and intronic methylation within a gene.
+Additionally, a strong correlation was observed between the gene methylation measured via high-throughput bisulfite sequencing and the predicted methylation ratio based on the CpG observed to expected ratio (CpGo/e) (Spearman rho: -0.616, p-value: <1x10-4).

+Gene Expression & DNA methylation

+After quality trimming, 45,751,574 RNA-seq reads mapped to the genome.
+Raw reads are available in the NCBI Short Read Archive under the accession number TBD.

 The relationship between the proportion of methylation in a gene and overall transcript abundance in gill tissue was characterized (Figure 3).
-In general, transcription abundance increases with increasing DNA methylation until the 60th percentile after which it remains relatively stable.
+In general, transcription abundance increases significantly with increasing DNA methylation until the 40th percentile after which it remains relatively stable until the 100th percentile when methylation significantly decreases.

 The first two principal components (PC) of the PCA of gene attributes were significant and explained 76.4% of the variation among the genes.
 This variation was being driven by multiple factors, including DNA methylation (Figure 4 and Table 1).
 The only variable that did not contribute significantly to the first two principal components was mean transcript abundance (correlation loading 0.2).
 The first PC, which explained 50.2% of the variation was loaded heavily by number of CpG dinucleotides, the length of the mRNA and the number of exons.
 The second PC, which explained 26.1% of the variation was loaded heavily by the %CV of gene expression among tissues and the methylation ratio.
 DNA methylation is negatively correlated with transcript variance between tissues (%CV) and relatively uncorrelated with attributes such as gene length.

 Discussion